 Take note of the best Irish pubs in the capital.
 For them it will surely be the liveliest weekend of the year:

-- The Irish Rover: It is one of the most dazzling of Madrid as its interior recreates an authentic Irish pub with its wooden walls and Gaelic quotes.
+- The Irish Rover: It is one of the most dazzling of Madrid, as its interior recreates an authentic Irish pub with its wooden walls and Gaelic quotes.
 It is spacious, has two floors and several tables, and of course a variety of special beers and lots of rations.
-His St. Patrick celebrations include a U2 tribute concert, quiz, and live Irish music.
+The St. Patrick celebrations include a U2 tribute concert, quiz, and live Irish music.

 📍 Avenida de Brasil, 7.
 Metro Santiago Bernabeu.

 - O’Brian Irish Pub: A pub that is always full of people due to its prime location in Huertas.
 They are organizing an Irish Quiz if you want to test how much you know about Ireland and win fantastic prizes.

 📍 Calle Príncipe, 12.
 Metro Sol or 7 minutes walking from Cats Hostels.

 - O’Connell: They have advised people to bring their best dancing shoes for the weekend.
 The bar is very famous for being a venue where you can dance all night long.
 This St. Patrick’s, they also will have live entertainment and a rugby final.
 Well, as you know, Irish bars will always be the best options to watch televised sports.

 📍 Calle Espoz y Mina, 7.
 Metro Sol or 6 minutes walking from Cats Hostels.